Savitri0705/django/README.md

-This is an Basic Adding Student List Project In Which CRUD Operation is used.
+This is a Basic  Student List Project.
+In Which CRUD Operation is used.